 1. Fast feedback.

-Sprints allow you to quickly iterate products, which lowers product development costs.
+Sprints allow you to iterate products, which lowers product development costs quickly.
 This is a benefit to you and your customers, but remember, you’re not doing it flippantly.
 Each step of the way, you’re checking in with your stakeholders through meetings and ensuring that you’re integrating their feedback so that they’re ultimately happy with the final product.
-Feedback ensures that your product is of high-quality and ideal for customers and stakeholders alike.
-Which brings us to…
+Feedback ensures that your product is of high quality and ideal for customers and stakeholders alike.
+This brings us to…

 2. Better product quality.